Naludrag/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 ### Task 0 : Identify issues and install the tools
 #### M1 : Do you think we can use the current solution for a production environment?
 What are the main problems when deploying it in a production environment?
 The main problem is that we will use the same amount of servers every time of the year.
 For instance, we could have something more intelligent that will create a new server when we have a lot of incoming requests and shut down some servers when there is not much work to do.
 Currently, all the servers in the infrastructure are static and we have defined the amount of servers desired, two s1 and s2.

+If we take the same example as shown in the lab with Galaxus with the Balck friday we will have 2 servers that will be not enough for the amount of connection that we will have and in the next week maybe one servers will be enough to handle all the requests but we will have two servers running.

 #### M2 : Describe what you need to do to add new webapp container to the infrastructure.
 Give the exact steps of what you have to do without modifiying the way the things are done.
 To add a new container, first, we will have to go in the docker compose file and add the following lines for the `webapp3`, and add a new environment variable to the `haproxy`: